-- 6. The Associate Dean and the CFA Curriculum Committee reviews the proposal and either approve or send back to the department/school for revision. - 7.
+- 6. The Associate Dean and the CFA Curriculum Committee reviews the proposal and either approves or sends the proposal back to the department/school for revision. - 7.
 The Dean reviews for final college approval. - 8.
-The Curriculum Administration completes the final review.
+Curriculum Administration completes the final review.
 If approved, the change will go into effect in the semester indicated on the proposal.
 Note: Proposals are submitted a year in advance.
-For example, proposals submitted in Fall 2018 should be for changes that will go into effect in Fall 2019.
+For example, proposals submitted in Fall 2019 should be for changes that will go into effect in Fall 2020.